tbranyen/diffhtml/README.md

 applications, games, data visualizations, or anything else that you may want to render in a web browser or Node.

+The core works like a library, where you can import just one function and have a fully reactive VDOM rendering engine.
+When you opt into more functions and use the companion packages you get a framework for structuring your ideas.

 ## Features

 - Parses real **HTML** and supports **JSX & Tagged Templates**.